som-shahlab/aplusml/docs/source/usage/tutorial_hcm.rst

 Finally, we create end states for each of the four possible outcomes (True Positive, False Positive, True Negative, False Negative) and assign utility values to each.

+Our main utility is the 5-yr risk of HCM-related death for each patient.
+We'll assume the following mortality rates:
+  * True Positives: Annual mortality = 0.5%
+  * Delayed True Positives (for **AI-guided** workflow): Annual mortality = 5% the first year, 0.5% thereafter
+  * False Negatives: Annual mortality = 5%
+  * True Negatives: Annual mortality = 0%
+  * False Positives: Annual mortality = 0%

 .. code-block:: yaml

   states:
-    untreated:
-      label: "Untreated"
-      utility: 0
+    # ... existing states ...
     true_positive:
+      type: end
       label: "True Positive"
-      utility: 1
+      utilities:
+        - value: 0.995**5 # 0.5% annual ortality for 5 years
+          unit: five_year_life_expectancy
     false_positive:
+      type: end
       label: "False Positive"
-      utility: -1
+      utilities:
+        - value: 1
+          unit: five_year_life_expectancy
     true_negative:
+      type: end
       label: "True Negative"
+      utilities:
-      utility: 1
+        - value: 1
+          unit: five_year_life_expectancy
     false_negative:
+      type: end
       label: "False Negative"
-      utility: -1
+      utilities:
+        - value: 0.95**5 # 5% annual mortality for 5 years
+          unit: five_year_life_expectancy

 Let's finish this config by adding relevant variables to the config.

+We'll assume the HCM clinic can see 2 patients per day, and that the clinical screening has 95% sensitivity and specificity.

 .. code-block:: yaml

   variables:

+  variables:
     # Patient properties
     has_hcm:
+      type: property # Boolean property that is true if the patient has HCM
+      value: None # this will be overwritten by our Python script
+    clinical_result: # Used for determining if the patient is positive for clinical screening
       type: property
-      column: has_hcm # Boolean property that is true if the patient has HCM
+      distribution: uniform
+      start: 0
+      end: 1
     # Fixed constants
-    hcm_prevalence:
+    clinical_sensitivity:
+      value: 0.95 # Sensitivity of clinical screening ('s' in the diagram)
+    clinical_specificity:
-      value: 1/350 # Prevalence of HCM in the population ('p' in the diagram)
+      value: 0.95 # Specificity of clinical screening ('r' in the diagram)
+    # Resources
+    hcm_clinic_capacity:
+      type: resource
+      init_amount: 2
+      max_amount: 2 # HCM clinic can only see 2 patients per day ('C' in the diagram)
+      refill_amount: 2
+      refill_duration: 1 # Resets every day

-Our final **optimistic** config is shown below.
+Our final config is shown below.

 .. code-block:: yaml

   metadata:
-    name: "HCM (Optimistic)"
+    name: "HCM (Base for random / current / optimistic)"
-    path_to_properties: "input/hcm/properties.csv"

   variables:
     # Patient properties
     has_hcm:
+      type: property # Boolean property that is true if the patient has HCM
+      value: None # this will be overwritten
+    clinical_result:
       type: property
-      column: has_hcm # Boolean property that is true if the patient has HCM
+      distribution: uniform
+      start: 0
+      end: 1
     # Fixed constants
-    hcm_prevalence:
+    clinical_sensitivity:
+      value: 0.95 # Sensitivity of clinical screening ('s' in the diagram)
+    clinical_specificity:
-      value: 1/350 # Prevalence of HCM in the population ('p' in the diagram)
+      value: 0.95 # Specificity of clinical screening ('r' in the diagram)
+    # Resources
+    hcm_clinic_capacity:
+      type: resource
+      init_amount: 2
+      max_amount: 2 # HCM clinic can only see 2 patients per day ('C' in the diagram)
+      refill_amount: 2
+      refill_duration: 1 # Resets every day

   states:
     start:
       type: start
       label: "Start"
       transitions:
-        - dest: all_screenable_patients
+        - dest: prescreen_patients
-    all_screenable_patients:
-      label: "All screenable patients"
+    prescreen_patients: # Clinical pre-screening
+      label: "Clinical screening"
       transitions:
+        - dest: screen_patients
+          if: (has_hcm and (clinical_result <=  clinical_sensitivity)) or (not has_hcm and (clinical_result >= clinical_specificity))
+        - dest: undiagnosed
+    screen_patients:
+      label: "Screened patients"
+      transitions:
         - dest: visit_hcm_clinic
+          if: hcm_clinic_capacity > 0
+          resource_deltas: # Decrement the capacity of the HCM clinic when a patient is seen
+            hcm_clinic_capacity: -1
+        - dest: undiagnosed
     visit_hcm_clinic:
       label: "Patients worked up at HCM clinic"
       transitions: